How to Build a Great Milk Supply

 When you give birth, it seems like the hard part is over, right?
 Not always!
 For some women feeling comfortable with breastfeeding can be tricky, and so can maintaining a good milk supply.
 Especially if doctors are worried about your baby losing too much weight in those first few weeks.

 The good news is that with some support and guidance; building your milk supply doesn’t have to be something to stress about.
 After breastfeeding three kids, including twins, I feel like I’ve learned a lot about nursing, pumping, and building your milk supply.
-I also was lucky to have some great lactation consultants coach me along the way.
+I also was lucky to have some great lactation consultants coach me along the way and help me learn how to build a milk supply and produce more breast milk.

-Below are some tried and true tips to increase breast milk supply:
+Below are some tried and true tips on how to increase breast milk production fast:

 1. Nurse often and on demand.